iz5clj/sass-gulp-sandbox/readme.md

 #SASS - GULP
 Basic startup for a simple website based on **sass** (css preprocessor) and **gulp** (task manager).

+##Requirements

+You need **gulp** installed globaly: npm install -g gulp You need **bower** installed blobaly: npm install -g bower

+For quicker installation (installing gulp localy)
+You may install marked globaly: npm install -g marked you may install node-gyp globaly: npm install -g node-gyp

 ##Installation

 Run:

+    bower install
+    This will install the jquery library

     npm install
     This will install

         1. gulp and all the dependencies
         2. bower
         3. install jquery with bower

 ##Tasks